syncfusion-content/maui-docs/MAUI/TreeMap/layouts.md

 ## Slice and dice horizontal

 The `SliceAndDiceHorizontal` layout arranges data into horizontal rectangles with a high aspect ratio and displays them sorted horizontally.
-This layout will start to arrange each rectangle in a horizontal direction and the size of the rectangle will be calculated based on the `PrimaryValuePath` property value.
+This layout will start to arrange each rectangle in a horizontal direction, and the size of the rectangle will be calculated based on the `PrimaryValuePath` property value.

 {% tabs %}
 {% highlight XAML hl_lines="3" %}